kushol/React-Native/README.md

 # React-Native
 _________________________________________
 #To do unit testing,
-At first install the following packages:
+at first install the following packages:
 ________________________________________

 ```npm install --save-dev jest```